-SMME's hard at work during the October Arts Festival in Porterville
+SMME's hard at work during the October Arts Festival in Porterville programme.

-The ICLD programme consisted out of municipalities from 5 African countries participating in the programme.
 These countries included South Africa (Bergrivier Municipality and Umlazi in KZN), Zimbabwe, Zambia, Uganda and Tanzania.
 During this period, an introductory week in Zimbabwe took place, a week long training sessions were presented in Zambia and Uganda, 2-day session in Cape Town and a 2-week visit to Sweden with various workshops and site visits.